Flight operations quality assurance

-Flight operational quality assurance (FOQA, /ˈfoʊ.kwə/) also known as flight data monitoring (FDM) or flight data analysis, is a method of capturing, analyzing and/or visualizing the data generated by an aircraft moving through the air from one point to another.
+Flight operational quality assurance (FOQA, /ˈfoʊ.kwə/) also known as flight data monitoring (FDM) or flight data analysis, is a method of capturing, analyzing and/or visualizing the data generated by an aircraft moving from one point to another.
 Applying the information learned from this analysis helps to find new ways to improve flight safety and increase overall operational efficiency.
 Several airlines and various national air forces have initiated FOQA programs to collect, store and analyze recorded flight data.
 The goal is to improve overall aviation safety, increase maintenance effectiveness and reduce operational costs.